-From the previous page, we begin to have a better understanding of what light pollution is and what its sources are.
-In a nutshell, all artificial lights that emit above the horizontal is likely to cause light pollution.
+In a nutshell, all artificial lights that emit above the horizontal are likely to cause light pollution.

 This is because much of it ends up straight above.
-In recent time, efficient design in lighting equipment makes it possible to direct light into specific places, thereby minimizing light spillovers.
+In recent times, efficient design in lighting equipment makes it possible to direct light into specific places, thereby minimizing light spillovers.

 Below are a few sources that contribute to light pollution.

 Many of the large electronic signboards in the cities and on highways are lit up by powerful lights that focus on the boards from below.
 Lights end up reflected upwards off the boards.
 Restaurants, discos, pubs, games, and shops in the cities also use a lot of light to attract customers.
 Many of the lights they use are not directed to any particular place, making its dispersion more than intended.